Basque basketball derby

 The Basque basketball derby (Euskal derbia, Derbi vasco), is the name given to the basketball matches between Baskonia from Vitoria-Gasteiz and Bilbao Basket from Bilbao, the two main basketball teams in the Basque Country.
-Both cities are only separated by 66 km.

 History

 First games

 Since the dissolution of Cajabilbao in 1994, Baskonia was the only Basque team in the Liga ACB until Bilbao Basket, founded in 2003, achieved promotion to the Spanish top league in 2004.

 The first match between both teams was played on 3 October 2004, in the first round of the 2004–05 ACB season, at Pabellón La Casilla.
 Baskonia won by a huge 57–104, the biggest loss ever received by Bilbao Basket.
 After a second defeat, Bilbao won its first derby on 22 January 2006, by 92–78.

 On 6 January 2007, Bizkaia Arena registered the highest attendance to date for a Liga ACB game with 15,414 people in the 78–92 win by Baskonia.